Khatia Dekanoidze: 2020 Parliamentary elections

 Back in Georgia, she joined the non-governmental and academic sector, working as an OSCE expert on police reform from 2017 to 2018, a Marshall Security Center fellow between 2017 and 2019, and an expert for the U.S. Department of State's Bureau of International Narcotics and Law Enforcement Affairs from 2018 to 2019.
 Politically, she remained aligned with UNM, becoming one of its largest donors.
 In March 2017, her son was arrested for alleged drug use, an arrest she dubbed "politically-motivated", as it happened during other high-profile, opposition-related drug arrests.

-On August 26, 2020, Khatia Dekanoidze was nominated by UNM as its nominee for the Parliamentary Majoritarian District of Isani in Tbilisi, a nomination that led to controversy within the Georgian opposition as the latter had previously agreed on Giorgi Vashadze of the Strategy Aghmashenebeli party as a joint opposition candidate two months prior.
+On 26 August 2020, Dekanoidze was nominated by UNM as its nominee for the Parliamentary Majoritarian District of Isani in Tbilisi, a nomination that led to controversy within the Georgian opposition as the latter had previously agreed on Giorgi Vashadze of the Strategy Aghmashenebeli party as a joint opposition candidate two months prior.
 At the time, 30 opposition parties, including UNM, had signed an agreement on fielding joint candidates for the 2020 parliamentary elections and Vashadze accused her and her party of violating that agreement.
 Like the rest of her party, she backed Mikheil Saakashvili as the party's prime ministerial candidate (despite his pending legal cases in Georgia and his exile from the country) and was expected to be appointed as Minister of Internal Affairs in case of an opposition victory.

 During the campaign, she accused the State Security Service (SSS) of placing her office under surveillance, while alleging significant voter fraud on Election Day, including ballots disappearing from the 81st Precinct of Isani.
-In the first round of October 31, she ran against several large names, like incumbent MP Davit Chichinadze (Tribuna party) and ended up second with 27.2% of the vote, moving to a runoff against Georgian Dream's Kakha Kakhishvili.
+In the first round of 31 October, she ran against several large names, like incumbent MP Davit Chichinadze (Tribuna party) and ended up second with 27.2% of the vote, moving to a runoff against Georgian Dream's Kakha Kakhishvili.
 Like the rest of the opposition nominees who secured a place in the runoffs, she refused to recognize the results of the elections and boycotted the runoffs, eventually receiving only 7.3%.
 Listed in fourth position on UNM's electoral list, she was nonetheless elected to Parliament through the proportional system.